 1. Background: The Bureau is responsible for driving transportation infrastructure development projects in the United States through innovative financing programs.
 Its mission is to provide access to the Bureau's credit programs in a streamlined, expedient, and transparent manner.
 In accomplishing its mission, the Bureau also provides technical assistance and encourages innovative best practices in project planning, financing, delivery, and monitoring.
 The Bureau draws upon the full resources of DOT to best utilize the expertise of DOT's Operating Administrations while promoting a culture of innovation and customer service.
 Section 1441 of the FAST Act 1 authorized the Program.
-On December 31, 2020, the Bureau issued a NOFO (85 FR 86983) following the Further Consolidated Appropriations Act, 2020.2 The Consolidated Appropriations Act, 2021,3 appropriated \$5 million to continue the Program, which is the source of this funding opportunity.
+In 2021, the Bureau selected the first five Regional Infrastructure Accelerators: (1) Fresno Council of Governments, (2) Chicago Metropolitan Agency for Planning, (3) Northeast Ohio Areawide Coordinating Agency (4), San Diego Association of Governments, and (5) Pacific Northwest Economic Region.
+In 2022, five additional Regional Infrastructure Accelerators were selected: (1) Central Ohio Transit Authority (COTA), (2) Dona Ana County, New Mexico, (3) Panhandle Regional Planning Commission, Texas, (4) Resilient SR 37 Program, California and, (5) Suffolk County, New York Midway Crossing Project.
+The Consolidated Appropriations Act, 2022,2 appropriated \$12 million for the Program and the Consolidated Appropriations Act, 2023,3 appropriated an additional \$12 million for the Program, which are collectively the source of funding for this NOFO.

 The intent of this Program is to demonstrate and evaluate the viability and effectiveness of a small number of accelerators in expediting the development and delivery of specific transportation projects within the geographic area of each RIA designated by the Bureau.
-It is the intent of the Bureau to expand the Program coverage building on the earlier designation of five RIAs in Cleveland, Chicago, Fresno, San Diego, and Seattle as result of the NOFO issued in December 31, 2020.
+It is the intent of the Bureau to expand the Program coverage building on the earlier designation of RIAs.
 Therefore, the Bureau continues to be keenly interested in testing several RIA models to address needs based on common transportation infrastructure make-up and challenges within regions, particularly those with less capacity or experience in using innovative financing and project delivery methods, and those supporting eligible entities that are likely to be first time users of the Bureau's credit programs, such as the TIFIA credit program.
-The Bureau plans to select between one and five RIAs for awards under this program based on proposals submitted by eligible applicants in response to this notice.
+The Bureau plans to select between six and ten RIAs for awards under this program based on proposals submitted by eligible applicants in response to this notice.
 Ideally, when considering both the first and the second rounds of awards under this program, there will be a diversity of RIAs selected for awards based on geography (e.g., rural, urban, disadvantaged community), organizational structure (e.g., within a State or Metropolitan Planning Organization), operational business model and focus.

 - 2. Regional Designation: For the purpose of this Program, the Bureau will consider regional designation as broadly defined in the following categories: - a.
-State or Multi-State: An RIA that serves one State or a group of State entities with common interest in transportation projects being delivered. - b.
-Urban or Metropolitan Planning Organization (MPO): An RIA that serves a local government or group of local jurisdictions with transportation functions within a metropolitan area.
+State or Multi-State: An ŘIA that serves one State or a group of State entities with common interest in transportation projects being delivered. - b. Ūrban or Metropolitan Planning Organization (MPO): An RIA that serves a local government or group of local jurisdictions with transportation functions within a metropolitan area.